-The first applications of the level set method to image segmentation were pioneered in the early 90's by Malladi et al. [14], by Caselles et al. [3], and by Kichenassamy et al. [11].
-As shown in the first three frames of Figure 3, purely intensity-based segmentation methods fail to cope with missing or misleading information due to noise, clutter or occlusion.
-In recent years, researchers have successfully introduced prior information about expected shapes into level set segmentation.
-Leventon et al. [12] modeled the embedding function by principal component analysis (PCA) of a set of training shapes and added appropriate driving terms to the level set evolution equation.
-Tsai et al. [21] suggested a more efficient formulation, where optimization is performed directly within the subspace of the first few eigenmodes.
-Rousson et al. [17] introduced shape information on the variational level.
-Cremers et al. introduced kernel density estimation and intrinsic alignment to represent more complex shape distributions [6] and dynamic labeling to simultaneously impose multiple shape priors [7].
+The first applications of the level set method to image segmentation were pioneered in the early 90's by Malladi et al. [15], by Caselles et al. [3, 4], by Kichenassamy et al. [12] and by Paragios and Deriche [20].

+Traditionally level set methods were applied to image segmentation by minimizing functionals which are based on local edge information [11, 4, 12] or based on regional homogeneity of the intensity function [17, 5, 26].
+The results in Figure 1 show that purely intensity-based methods fail to provide the desired segmentation if the intensity information is degraded by increasing amounts of noise.
+In recent years, researchers have successfully introduced prior information about expected shapes into level set segmentation to cope with noise, background clutter and partial occlusions.
+Leventon et al. [13] modeled the embedding function by principal component analysis (PCA) of a set of training shapes and added appropriate driving terms to the level set evolution equation.
+Tsai et al. [25] suggested a more efficient formulation, where optimization is performed directly within the subspace of the first few eigenmodes.
+Rousson et al. [21] introduced shape information on the variational level.
+Cremers et al. introduced nonlinear statistical shape priors based on kernel density estimation [8].

-Although these approaches can be applied to tracking objects in image sequences, they are not well-suited for this task, because they neglect the temporal coherence of silhouettes which characterizes deforming shapes.
+By construction, these approaches were aimed to segment static images of an object of interest.
+Although they can be applied to tracking objects in image sequences (cf. [8]), they are not well-suited for this task, because they neglect the temporal coherence of silhouettes which characterizes deforming shapes.
 When tracking a deformable object, clearly not all shapes are equally likely at a given time instance.
 Regularly sampled images of a walking person, for example, exhibit a typical pattern of consecutive silhouettes.
 The resulting set of silhouettes can be expected to contain strong temporal correlations.
-Cremers [5] recently proposed a simple linear dynamical shape model to capture such temporal correlations.
+In [6], we recently proposed a simple linear dynamical shape model to capture such temporal correlations.
 Yet the use of linear models is limited to a single periodic motion.